 Delaying A Funeral To Honor A Deceased

-We learn in our sugya that although a kohen and a nazir may not become ritually impure through contact with the dead, they may do so in order to bury a meis mitzvah.
-This rule applies only to burying an entire body, or a head together with most of its body, or a skull and spine.
-A kohen and a nazir may not, however, become impure to bury severed limbs.
-However, if they have already become impure to bury most of a body, and they then found other limbs, they must bury these limbs as well (Shulchan Aruch, Y.D.
+We learn in our sugya that although a Kohen Gadol and a nazir may not become ritually impure through contact with the dead, they may do so in order to bury a meis mitzvah.
+This applies only to burying the entire body, or the head and most of the body, or the skull and spine.
+A Kohen and a nazir may not become impure to bury severed limbs.
+However, if they have already become impure to bury most of the body, and they then found other limbs, they must bury the limbs as well (Shulchan Aruch, Y.D.
 374:2).

 Funerals for Incomplete Bodies

-Often the hospitals removed internal organs, which were then misplaced during the course of the examination.
-The bodies of the deceased were returned, stripped of their internal organs.
-The bereaved families raised a question concerning the halacha (Y.D.
-357:1) that a funeral may be postponed if necessary for the honor of the deceased (to give people a chance to attend the funeral).
-May a funeral be postponed, they asked, if portions of the body are missing?
-Perhaps a body with missing internal organs is no longer considered a corpse but rather a collection of limbs, which must be buried immediately?
+Often, the hospitals removed internal organs, which were then misplaced during the course of examinations.
+The bodies of the deceased were returned stripped of their internal organs.
+The bereaved families then raised a question concerning the halacha in Shulchan Aruch (Y.D.
+357:1) that a funeral may be postponed if necessary for the honor of the deceased (to allow people a chance to attend the funeral).
+May a funeral be postponed even if portions of the body are missing, or perhaps this is no longer considered a complete corpse, but rather a collection of limbs, which must be buried immediately?
 Further, does it matter which body parts are missing?
 This question was more recently asked concerning those murdered in the 9-11 World Trade Center bombing.

-Rabbi Feinstein began his examination of this question by looking at our sugya, where we learn that a corpse has the status of a meis mitzvah only if the head and majority of the body, or the skull and spine, remain.
-Perhaps the same rule applies regarding the postponement of funerals.
-Perhaps they may only be postponed (to honor the deceased) if the head and most of the body (or the skull and spine) are extant.
-R’ Moshe concludes, however, that if even one limb of the body is extant, one may postpone the funeral for it.
-If this is all that is available to be buried, its burial is considered a proper funeral which can be postponed if necessary.
+Rabbi Feinstein began his examination of this question based on our sugya, where we learn that a corpse has the status of a meis mitzvah only if the head and majority of the body, or the skull and spine, remain.
+Perhaps the same is true here, that only if these portions of the body remain is it considered a proper funeral, which may be postponed for the honor of the deceased.
+However, R’ Moshe concluded that if even one limb of the body is buried, if this is all that is available to be buried, it is considered a proper funeral which can be postponed if necessary.

 Using a Body to Protest

-Rabbi Feinstein was also asked if it was permitted to bring an autopsied body can be brought to a protest demonstration to awaken public sentiment, and perhaps force hospitals to cease this gruesome practice.
-Although such a demonstration does not honor this particular deceased person, if it is deemed necessary for the honor of dead people in general, R’ Moshe permitted it.
+Rabbi Feinstein was also asked if it was permitted to bring an autopsied body to a protest demonstration, to awaken public sentiment and perhaps force the hospitals to cease the gruesome practice.
+Although such a demonstration is not an honor for this particular deceased, if it is deemed necessary for the honor of dead people in general, R’ Moshe permitted it.